Ear wax build up

 Managing your own ear wax build up

-The NHS website recommends using medical grade olive oil ear drops 3-4 times a day for 3-5 days.
-Wax should then fall out of the ear during the next 2 weeks or so.
+The NHS website recommends using olive oil ear drops from a pharmacy.
+These drops can be used 3-4 times a day for 3-5 days.
+This helps to loosen up the wax which may then fall out of the ear over 2 weeks or so.

-There are also some circumstances in which you should not attempt any form of self-management.
+There are some situations when you should not attempt any method of managing the ear wax yourself.
 Seek medical advice first if:

-- you have a history of perforation of the ear drum
+- you have a hole in your ear drum (perforated ear drum).

 NHS ear wax removal

-While olive oil can help relieve some of the symptoms of ear wax build up, some people will still need to have ear wax removed by a professional.
+Olive oil can sometimes help relieve some of the symptoms of ear wax build-up.
+However, some people will still need to have ear wax removed by a professional.

-We recommend visiting your GP to find out more about getting your earwax professionally removed.
+See your GP to find out more about getting your ear wax professionally removed.
+This usually involves either:

 Ear wax removal with private providers

 There are some private and high street providers offering wax removal at a cost.
-If you do decide to have wax removed this way, ensure the professional you see is suitably qualified and uses a safe method of removal such as microsuction (using a very small suction device to gently remove ear wax).
+If you do decide to have wax removed this way, make sure the person you see is a suitably qualified professional.